w3c/wcag3/guidelines/terms/component.md

 status: developing
 ---

-A grouping of :term[interactive elements] for a distinct function.
+grouping of :term[interactive elements] for a distinct function